Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Introduction

-Most informative two-phase sampling designs assume that estimating a single coefficient well (e.g., with great precision) is the study's priority.
-Yet, post-hoc and exploratory analyses can result in competing objectives when designing a validation study.
-Balancing multiple analytical goals leads to an ill-defined optimization problem.
-Instead of a two-phase design with a clear objective, having multiple models and competing objectives complicates the optimal approach for validation sampling.
-Of course, a ``silver bullet'' would maximize all objectives (unrealistic in practice), whereas maximizing just one leads to a sub-optimal system solution.
-For instance, focusing on a single objective may give us good performance for that model at the detriment of all others.
-Various approaches exist to the multi-objective problem, but none have been applied for two-phase designs \cite{deb2016multi}.
+Most informative validation sampling designs prioritize estimating a single coefficient well (e.g., with great precision by reducing variability).
+Yet, post-hoc and exploratory analyses can result in competing objectives when designing a validation study of a biomedical database.
+Balancing multiple analytical goals across various models leads to an ill-defined optimization problem, which complicates the optimal approach for validation sampling.
+Of course, a ``silver bullet'' would maximize statistical performance for all objectives (unrealistic in practice), whereas maximizing for just one comes at the detriment of the others and leads to a sub-optimal system solution.
+For instance, focusing on maximizing efficiency for a single model may cost us efficiency in all others.
+Various approaches exist to the multi-objective problem,\cite{deb2016multi} but, to our knowledge, none have been applied for two-phase designs.

+Optimally designing a validation study to efficiently estimate multiple coefficients in the \textit{same} model poses a related, yet unique challenge.
+This setting, wherein a single model is of interest and high statistical precision for many or all coefficients is desired, has received more attention in the two-phase literature than ours with multiple models.
+For example, Sauer et al. (2021) demonstrate the trade-off between focusing a two-phase design strategy on one versus many coefficients in a particular model.\cite{sauer2021} Considering optimal allocation strategies that minimize (i) the variance of a single coefficient and (ii) the trace of the coefficients' variance-covariance matrix (i.e., the sum of their variances), they show that while the latter offers smaller efficiency gains for any particular coefficient it offers better precision for the model as a whole.

+Intuitively, we expect the same trade-off when estimating coefficients across multiple models: We can be great for one coefficient and poor for the rest, or we can be good for all of them.
+While extending existing optimal designs from one model to multiple is possible (e.g., through the adoption of alternative optimality criteria), many depend upon functions of the moments of the coefficients of interest (often unknowable in practice).
+We propose a simpler approach based on the already-popular ETS design that scales up well with the number of models and variables, making it particularly appealing for big-data applications.